Use our digital marketing maturity models to assess new opportunities for upskilling and digital transformation

 This framework covers these 5 aspects of maturity.
 As would be expected from Google’s commercial interests these have a strong focus on customer acquisition via media using data-driven approach.

-Unlike the framework above there is less focus further down the funnel considering digital customer experiences and brand customer engagement.
+Unlike the model above there is less focus further down the funnel considering digital customer experiences and brand customer engagement.

 However, if your focus is mainly media centred in a large business, it could be worth completing the 30 minute digital maturity assessment on Google to enable comparison with your peers.